 That’s what happens when you’re a Good-Ass Dude (or a Good-Ass Woman).

 LESSON 9 – Don’t quit.
 Wade was a fighter.
 I wasn’t by his bedside when he was going through chemotherapy, but I was in constant communication with Kim.
 You have to understand something about my dear friend Kim – she was in the process of getting her Masters degree when Wade was diagnosed in Spring 2012.
 Kim spoke to Wade and told him that she was going to drop out of school to take care of him.
 He looked her in the eye and said, “You better not quit.
 You’re going to get that degree.”

 You know what’s hard?
-Driving back and forth from Massachusetts to the Cancer Treatment Center of America in Philadelphia to take care of the only man she ever loved, being a mom to a teenager, pursuing a Masters degree, and not having a nervous breakdown in the process.
+Driving hundreds of miles back and forth from Massachusetts to the Cancer Treatment Center of America in Philadelphia to take care of the only man she ever loved, being a mom to a teenager, pursuing a Masters degree, and not having a nervous breakdown in the process.